Building Better Products with the Product Thinking Playbook

 Many organizations have their own innovation playbook (or methodology) with the process that they believe will foster innovation and create needed solutions.
 While this may be true, having a singular approach to product development runs the risk of innovative atrophy, whether it’s using rinse and repeat methods or looking at problems through established lenses.
 No professional sports team would rely on a singular set of plays.
 The environment changes and the game evolves, which necessitates a commitment to continual improvement and adaptation of how you do things.

 The Product Thinking Playbook is a modular tool that tackles this problem.
 Project design can be a combination of proven techniques with needed experimentation.
 Each project is a unique opportunity to use a bespoke approach that fits the project objectives and demands.
-In my experience at Connected, no project has been the exact same because no business is.
+In my experience at Thoughtworks, no project has been the exact same because no business is.

 Tailoring Outcomes to the Maturity of Your Practice